 Johnny is aware that his latest client, who has purchased a sprawling home in the Hollywood Hills area of Los Angeles, may not be able to keep up with the mortgage payments on the pricy home.

 Despite his prior knowledge of his client’s lack of funds to pay for the mortgage, Johnny still approved his client.
 Because Johnny deliberately approved a loan that his client could not afford, Johnny could be found liable.

 In this case, Johnny may be liable to pay fines in accordance with his mortgage broker bond.
 If Johnny refused (or was unwilling) to pay the fines, the Surety Company that provided the bond would make the initial payment.
 Later, the Surety Company would attempt to recover from Johnny.

 Like all Surety bonds, the pricing of a mortgage broker bond will vary.

 Everything from credit score, experience in the field, and current finances will all have a major impact on the pricing of such bonds.

 At Surety Bond Authority, we pride ourselves on highly competitive bond pricing and stellar customer service.

-If you have any questions, or are in need of a specific bond such as a mortgage bond, contact our experienced team at 800-333-7800.
+If you have any questions or need a specific bond such as a mortgage bond, contact us at 800-333-7800.